 is completely or partially fulfilled and the remaining items[] are cancelled

-is and the charge is fully captured or partially fulfilled with a partially captured charge and the remaining items[] are or
+is and the charge is fully or partially fulfilled with a partially captured charge and the remaining items[] are or

 is fully returned or partially returned and its remaining items[] are cancelled or partially/fully